kishorekkota/kishorekkota.github.io/kafka_deployment_model.md

 ---

-### Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models
+### Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models ( WIP )

 ## Introduction
 This document aims to provide a comprehensive comparison of using Apache Kafka in a shared infrastructure model versus a dedicated infrastructure model for each team within an enterprise.